Philippines: Duterte announces run for Senate in 2022 | DW | 15.11.2021

 A representative of Philippine President Rodrigo Duterte holds his Certificate of Candidacy for Senator at the Commission on Elections in Manila

-The move ends speculation that he would vie for vice president, a position his daughter Sara will be contesting.
+The move ends speculation that he would vie for vice president, a position that his daughter Sara will be seeking.

-It also contradicts an announcement he made last month in which he said he would be bowing out of politics.
+It also contradicts an announcement he made last month, when he said he would be bowing out of politics.

 His plan to continue in politics has not gone down well with activists who have widely condemned him for his war on drugs.
 The crackdown has left more than 6,000 suspects dead.

-There is the belief that Duterte's run for the Senate is an attempt to avoid litigation.
-The International Criminal Courtin September authorised an official probe into alleged crimes against humanity committed in the so-called war on drugs.
+There is the belief that Duterte's run for the Senate is an attempt to stay out of court.
+The International Criminal Courtin September authorized an official probe into crimes against humanity in the so-called war on drugs.

-Professor of political science at the University of the Philippines Jean Franco said Duterte's bid for Senate was because he was "scared of the lawsuits and the ICC."
+Jean Franco, a professor of political science at the University of the Philippines, said Duterte's bid for Senate was because he was "scared of the lawsuits and the ICC."

 Rights groups have echoed this sentiment saying Duterte is trying to avoid being held accountable.